-Your position is vested with authority to independently take control of accident/incident sites as well as plan and accomplish the investigation necessary to propose the findings eventually issued by NTSB.
+Your position is vested with authority to take control of accident/incident sites independently as well as plan and accomplish the investigation necessary to propose the findings eventually issued by NTSB.
 For almost all the investigations you conduct, you are the sole NTSB representative.
-As such, you have the authority to "select/appoint" parties to the investigation.
-You may be assisted by a Federal Aviation Administration (FAA) representative, usually for no more than a half-day.
-Depending on the nature of the situation, the engine and/or air frame manufacturer may provide a representative to assist in assessing specific technical data and conditions.
+You may be assisted by State and local government and/or motor carrier representatives.
 Frequently, the sites you visit are distant from your office location.
 Although you maintain telephone contact with your supervisor, you are responsible independently for almost all investigation decisions.
 For example, you determine what witnesses and/or other factual information must be developed in order to formulate technical positions on the incident/accident.
-Within established monetary constraints (\$500, with higher authorized by your supervisor), you can authorize payment for necessary services, e.g., site preservation, transportation of wreckage.
+Your performance standards indicate that you are delegated substantial discretion in site management, e.g., determining resource needs and selecting parties to investigation in accordance with NTSB regulations and policy, maintaining control and making effective use of available resources to ensure an independent investigation, determining the scope/safety issues of the investigation, and demonstrating fiscal responsibility in the conduct of the investigation.
+As the on-site NTSB representative, you also are responsible for providing factual information to the media.

-You and your co-claimants stressed the "production" nature of your work in that you perform NTSB line program work; you do not function in a staff support capacity.
+Your co-claimants, who provided the bulk of the FLSA rationale for the claim in which you initially were a member, stressed the "production" nature of your work in that you perform NTSB line program work; you do not function in a staff support capacity.
 The term "production" work does not appear in 5 CFR, Part 551.
 That term within the meaning of the FLSA is discussed in Department of Labor FLSA regulations (29 CFR, Part 541).
 It is not defined by whether the work is line or staff.
 For example, representation work directly related to management policies or general business operations frequently is an integral part of line employee work.
 Although Federal employees are not covered directly by Department of Labor FLSA regulations (29 CFR, Part 541), these regulations contain useful illustrations of fundamental FLSA concepts.
-As discussed in 29 CFR 541.205(c)(5), this criterion ("directly related to management policies or general business operations"):
+As discussed in 29 CFR 541.205(c)(5), the criterion "directly related to management policies or general business operations":

-is also met by many persons employed as . . . claims agents and adjusters . . . account executives of advertising agencies, cus-tomers' brokers in stock exchange firms, promotion men, and many others.
+is also met by many persons employed as . . . claims agents and adjusters . . . account executives of advertising agencies, customers' brokers in stock exchange firms, promotion men, and many others.